jumxglhf/jumxglhf.github.io/_pages/about.md

 News
 ======
+* \[2023.09\] One first-authored paper about test-time augmentation for GNNs has been accepted to NeurIPS'23.
+* \[2023.09\] I will serve as PCs for ICLR'24, WWW'24, SDM'24, and AAAI'24.
 * \[2023.04\] I will serve as PCs for KDD'23 and NeurIPS'23.
 * \[2023.01\] Thrilled to receive AAAI-23 student scholar.
 Thanks AAAI!
 * \[2023.01\] Three papers are accepted to ICLR'23!
 One first-authored one studies [multi-task self-suerpvised graph learning](https://openreview.net/forum?id=1tHAZRqftM).
 The others study [large language models for QA](https://openreview.net/forum?id=fB0hRu9GZUS) and [graph adversarial learning](https://openreview.net/forum?id=7jk5gWjC18M).
 Congrats to everyone involved!